How Do Recruitment Deviations Work?

 mean(exp(X-1^2/2)) ## with bias correction, closer to 1 again!

-So now, the horizontal line at zero represents the deterministic or expected recruitment, and the points are the log deviations from that mean.
+One last thing.
+Normally we present a time series of rec-devs, and leave them in log space (to get around the scale issue I mentioned above).
+The horizontal line at zero represents the deterministic or expected recruitment, and the points are the log deviations from that mean.
 Now you can interpret this plot intuitively, where values below zero were “worse than average years”, and vice versa.
 What’s more, because we are working in log space you can also get a quantitative sense of how divergent from expectation the recruits were in this year regardless of the stock size at hand.
+You can also see that the blue point we saw in the earlier figures was not actually as great of an outlier as the original plot suggested

 Bonus: why this isn’t perfect